datahub-project/datahub/docs/introducing-metadata-service-authentication.md

 The major challenge with this situation is that requests to the backend Metadata Service were completely unauthenticated.
 There were 2 options for folks who required authentication at the Metadata Service layer:

 1. Set up a proxy in front of Metadata Service that performed authentication
-2. (A more recent possibility) Route requests to Metadata Service through DataHub Frontend Proxy, including the PLAY_SESSION Cookie with every request.
+2. [A more recent possibility] Route requests to Metadata Service through DataHub Frontend Proxy, including the PLAY_SESSION Cookie with every request.

 Neither of which are ideal.
 Setting up a proxy to do authentication takes time & expertise.
-Extracting and setting a session cookie for programmatic is clunky & unscalable.
-On top of that, extending the authentication system was difficult, requiring implementing a new Play module within DataHub Frontend.
+Extracting and setting a session cookie from the browser for programmatic is clunky & unscalable.
+On top of that, extending the authentication system was difficult, requiring implementing a new [Play module](https://www.playframework.com/documentation/2.8.8/api/java/play/mvc/Security.Authenticator.html) within DataHub Frontend.

 ## Introducing Authentication in DataHub Metadata Service

-To address these problems, we've introduced configurable Authentication inside the **Metadata Service** itself, meaning that requests are no longer considered trusted until they are authenticated by the Metadata Service.
+To address these problems, we introduced configurable Authentication inside the **Metadata Service** itself, meaning that requests are no longer considered trusted until they are authenticated by the Metadata Service.

 Why push Authentication down?
-In addition to the problems described in the previous section, the rationale for pushing authentication deeper in the stack, as opposed to keeping it at the proxy layer, was in part locality (keeping shared components in the same place) and in part planning for a future where incoming Kafka writes can be validated using the same mechanisms as normal Rest operations.
+In addition to the problems described above, we wanted to plan for a future where Authentication of Kafka-based-writes could be performed in the same manner as Rest writes.

-Next, we'll cover the new components being introduced to support Authentication inside the Metadata Service.
+Next, we'll cover the components being introduced to support Authentication inside the Metadata Service.

 ### Concepts & Key Components

-We've introduced a few important concepts to the Metadata Service to make authentication work:
+We introduced a few important concepts to the Metadata Service to make authentication work:

 1. Actor
 2. Authenticator